rickwysocki/hugo-site/content/posts/2022-06-09-heroes-ritual-ideology/index.md

 ---
-layout: single
 title: "Superheroes: Ritual or Ideology?"
 summary: I read something fascinating in Rick Altman's book that I discussed in [another recent post](/film/men/).
 He talked about two ways that critics tend to look at film's social dimension.
 These are as ritual or as ideology.
-description: I read something fascinating in Rick Altman's book Film/Genre.
-He talked about two ways that critics tend to look at film's social dimension.
-These are as ritual or as ideology.
-published: true
 date: 2022-06-09
-featured_image: featured.jpg
-featured_alt: Chris Evans as Captain America, running.
 ---

 I read something fascinating in Rick Altman's book that I discussed in [another recent post](/posts/2022/06/men-2022/).
 He talked about two ways that critics tend to look at films.
 These are as ritual or as ideology.
 He wrote: